Not just zines, but about people

 Featured image credit: Farzanah Hussein // IG: @fzanahhussein

 For its first edition last year, they successfully crowdfunded the operating cost to make QZF happen on a Saturday at Camp Kilo Charcoal Club.
-Not just a traditional zinefest, it was complete with panels discussing queer issues, workshops and a zine library for anybody to browse through.
-It was a 3-dimensional experience that focused on the creations, the creators as well as the experience of just being present in that space.
+Not just a traditional zinefest, it featured panels discussing queer issues, workshops and a zine library.
+It was a 3-dimensional experience that focused on the creations, the creators and the experience of just being present in that space.

-She shared, "We are pretty behind in terms of conception of queerness here.
+She said: “We are pretty behind in terms of conception of queerness here.
 The society we live in is still not comfortable talking about certain things, with one of those being genders that do not conform to the binary.
 It did not explicitly occur to me how behind we were until I got to London.
 In London, there were regular events and spaces exclusively catered to the community.
 You do not necessarily find these here in Singapore, at least not permanently.”

-With most of the queer spaces in Singapore leaning towards the adult crowd, such as night clubs and bars, QZF is also to fill in the gap for family-friendly events catering to the community and for the non-partying crowd.
+Most of the queer spaces in Singapore lean towards the adult crowd, in places such as night clubs and bars.
+QZF tries to cater to the community, through its family-friendly events, and the non-partying crowd.

 When our daily vocabulary of insults still include the word ‘gay’ and jokes that are discriminatory and transphobic, how quick can change take place?